AgustinBaffo/CarND-pj9_Capstone/README.md

 # CarND-pj9_Capstone
 Udacity Self-Driving Car Engineer - Project9: Capstone (ROS)

-This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
+This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: system integration using ROS.
+Here are some outputs of the project:

 ![output1](./outputs/output1.gif)